Fed's Kashkari says inflation will be temporary, workers will return

-June 25 (Reuters) - Minneapolis Federal Reserve President Neel Kashkari on Friday said he expects recent high inflation readings will not last and Americans will return to the labor market in large numbers in the fall.
+(Reuters) -Minneapolis Federal Reserve President Neel Kashkari on Friday said he expects recent high inflation readings will not last and Americans will return to the labor market in large numbers in the fall.

 “We should see a lot more labor supply in the fall,” Kashkari said in a virtual event hosted by the Minnesota Council of Nonprofits and the Minnesota Council of Foundations, once the three main factors holding back labor supply - the closures of schools and daycare facilities, fear of the coronavirus, and extra unemployment benefits authorized by Congress - have faded.